oceanhackweek/ohw-resources/docs/projects/projectlist.md

 Acoustic data contains information about organisms in the scattering layers.
 For example, diel vertical migration behavior is visible.
 This project aims to build tools for classifying and interpreting this data.

-## Interactive visualization of open access glider data
-- Project leads: Dhruv, Alison
-- Presenter:
-- GitHub: (needs link)

-The goal of this project is to show how interactive visualization tools from the [Holoviz ecosystem](https://holoviz.org/) can be combined with glider data access tools ([erddapy](https://github.com/ioos/erddapy), [gliderpy](https://github.com/ioos/gliderpy)) to quickly create a visualization dashboard that can help users intuitively explore glider data.

 ## CMIP analysis ready data (ARD) workflow : turning big climate projection data into useful inputs for modelling or analysis

 - Project leads: Thomas, Paige, Julius